 Milne, a former digital artist and now a mural artist, was once a student at UBC.
 Her time at the school influenced her vision of the murals.

 “...
 I was really trying to make something that wouldn’t be too heavy.
 That wouldn’t really weigh down on you," explained Milne.
 "I want [the murals] to be a positive impact on [students'] day and their psyche.
 I hope that by using some [minimalist] forms, it kind of invites that into people’s minds.”

 Besides the “Make Them Look” mural, there is another that says, “The best thing in life is life” as well as a few murals that consist solely of abstract shapes.

-Other murals around the building were not commissioned by the AMS, including one by Tiffany Quon featuring the phrase "This just might work."
+Another mural by Tiffany Quon featured the phrase "This just might work."

 As of September, only four of the seven planned murals were up.
 The remaining three will be painted in October.